The back story… who we are!

 - Performance – wavelength range, resolution and signal to noise considerations govern choices of gratings, slits, filters and lenses.

-Here are some of the most popular models.
+Here are some of the most popular models of spectrometers for OEM systems:

 EMBED is a small-footprint spectrometer for industrial process control and OEM optical measurement systems.
 EMBED provides excellent thermal stability and measurement reliability, and is packaged with a minimal set of essential electronics to reduce device footprint and simplify integration.
 With its robust onboard electronics, EMBED provides fundamental spectral preprocessing and multi-channel capability, as well as native SPI communication support to establish a fast, stable interface with microcontrollers and industrial control systems.
 EMBED requires a high level of electrical engineering customization and is recommended for OEM customers only.
 It is designed to accommodate a high degree of customization and volume production, in support of a wide variety of high-volume application needs.